 Website

-Read the articles of Bangladesh vs Pakistan 1st ODI 2015 - Pakistan tour of Bangladesh 3-match one-day international series of the 1st ODI match played between Pakistan and Bangladesh at Mirpur, Dhaka in 17th April 2015.
+Watch the highlights of Bangladesh vs Pakistan 1st ODI 2015 - Pakistan tour of Bangladesh 3-match one-day international series of the 1st ODI match played between Pakistan and Bangladesh at Mirpur, Dhaka in 17th April 2015.

 Mushfiqur Rahim was overjoyed upon reaching hundred © AFP